-This was also the start of Desjardins financial group, which is a leader in caisses (i.e. credit unions) and financial services today.
+This was also the start of Desjardins Financial Group, which is a leader in caisses (i.e. credit unions) and financial services today.

 According to Desjardins’ website, there are more than 300 separate “caisses Desjardins” in Quebec today, all of which are assembled under the single federation of the “Fédération des Caisses Desjardins du Québec.”

-Most Quebecers are members of the Desjardins Caisse that is closest to where they live and work, and each caisse provides highly specialized and personal services to their members (whether it’s for a neighbourhood or those from a certain profession, such as police officers).
+Most Quebecers are members of the Desjardins Caisse that is closest to where they live and work, and each caisse provides highly specialized and personal services to its members (whether it’s for a neighbourhood or those from a certain profession, such as police officers).

 The role of “Fédération des Caisses Desjardins du Québec,” then, is to provide each of the credit unions with the services they need to serve their members, as well as to coordinate the efforts of all other Desjardins Group components.

-As such, Desjardins is not considered as a single credit union on its own, although it is a major force in Canada and North America at large.
+As such, Desjardins is not considered a single credit union on its own, although it is a major force in Canada and North America at large.

 What Are The 5 Largest Credit Unions In Canada?